KingsGambitLab/Lecture_Notes/Akash Articles/DSU.md

 We have a technique named **"Path compression"**, which burns this time to $O(log^*N)$. $log^*N$ is iterated logarithm-number of time you have to apply $log$ to $N$ before the result is less than or equal to 1.

-The idea of the Path compression is: **It re-connects every vertex to the root vertex directly rather than by a path**.
+The idea of the Path compression is: **It re-connects every vertex to the root vertex directly, rather than by a path**.

 If we apply $\text{Find}(d)$ operation with the path compression, then the following thing will happen.
 ![enter image description here](https://lh3.googleusercontent.com/ltQXkpZAjEO543ibrVodpMMZp2IHXVJ7Rjxevm2ztJQAC67UnvBeMmwEoIB9qZ0_2PgpSs98nWV9)